 420HC vs. 1095

-1095 steel triumphs easily over 420HC in any toughness and edge retention challenge but rust faster.
-Both steels are easy to sharpen, but 1095 is tougher.
+1095 steel triumphs easily over 420HC in any toughness and edge retention challenge but rusts much faster.
+Both steels are easy to sharpen, but the coating is not an issue when sharpening.

 420HC vs. 440C